The Story of FLUF

 |

-The FLUF(F) Test is a framework for critically evaluating content generated through artificial intelligence.
-The framework encourages the user to look critically at format, language, usability, and fanfare when considering the outputs of the AI generated results.
+The FLUF(F) Test is a framework that guides prompt writing (input) and critical evaluation of AI interactions.
+The framework encourages the user to look critically at format, language, usability, fanfare, and function when considering the outputs of the AI generated results.
 AI generated results can be flowery or inaccurate – or repetitive for example.
 Using AI tools brings with it a responsibility to be educated about their power, usefulness, and shortcomings.
-In Fall of 2025, an additional domain, function, was added to account for the context or expertise of the reviewer.
 Traditionally, online search results have been critiqued by frameworks like SIFT (Caulfield, 2019); CARRDSS (Valenza, 2004); CRAAP (Blakeslee, 2004); and 5 Key Questions (Thoman & Jolls, 2003).
 However, these models fail to take into consideration AI prompt generation and re-prompting.
 Prior to the FLUF Test (Parker, 2023), little guidance existed to critique AI generative results or improve prompts.
 In 2023, I developed the FLUF Test, based on many years as a teacher of information and digital media literacy skills across PK20 environments.
-With the FLUF(F) test, you are looking specifically at format, language, usability and fanfare and the indicators for each.
-You must also consider the degree of expertise the reviewer has about the topic and his or her ability to judge the GenAI output.
-The goal is to have a result that has zero FLUF, or zero infractions in the generated results.
-The FLUF test uses a simple rubric of plus (+) or minus (-), which translates to a zero and one.
+With the FLUFF test, (previously the FLUF Test) you are looking specifically at format (style), language (grammar), usability (sources), fanfare (audience), and function (context or expertise) and the indicators for each.
+The goal is to have a result that has zero FLUFF, or zero infractions in the generated results.
+The FLUFF test uses a simple rubric of plus (+) or minus (-), which translates to a zero and one.
 Each issue or infraction found with an AI generative result is assessed a “plus” or receives a scores of one.
-The total infractions are tallied to get the FLUF score.
+The total infractions are tallied to get the FLUFF score.
 When a score results, the user is encouraged to re-prompt, regenerate, and repeat until the AI generative result scores a zero.
-The template guides your journey as you use the FLUF indicators to guide prompt writing, critically evaluating results, and repeating the process for zero FLUF.
-Explore the framework (pages 1-12) or check out the sample scenario of the FLUF Test in Action (pages 13-21).
+The template guides your journey as you use the FLUFF indicators to guide prompt writing, critically evaluating results, and repeating the process for zero FLUFF.
+Explore the framework (pages 1-12) or check out the sample scenario of the FLUFF Test in Action (pages 13-21).
 Watch this video to learn how it works. |

 Underpinnings: AI & Information Literacy